XanatosX/IL2-Career-Reviver/README_Model.md

 In this version the namespaces for the model where corrected to the name of the project.

-This means that all namespaces which previosly where named `IL2CarrerReviverModel` will now be named `IL2CareerModel`.
+This means that all namespaces which previously where named `IL2CarrerReviverModel` will now be named `IL2CareerModel`.
 Since this is a breaking change please consider this before updating

 ## Getting started